Introduction

 - Your non-profit group might be eligible to sell liquor at up to 6 fundraising functions per year, without the need to get a limited liquor licence, by applying for a liquor licence exemption for a non-profit organisation.

 - Conditions apply to NSW liquor licences.
-Some are statutory conditions that apply automatically depending on the type of premises.
-Other conditions may be imposed on a licence by the Independent Liquor & Gaming Authority.
-You can review the other conditions on the Liquor & Gaming NSW website using the conditions forms.
-There are different forms for different types of premises.
+Some conditions apply automatically, other conditions may be imposed on a licence by the Independent Liquor & Gaming Authority.
+View liquor licence conditions at Liquor & Gaming NSW.